rstyczynski/pmaker/README.md

 With password delivered via sms.
 Copy and paste presented key to a bash session or to a text editor, and save to a file.
 Remember to store the key in safe directory with private access only.

-ou may use encrypted keys, or decrypted for your convinience.
+You may use encrypted keys, or decrypted for your convinience.
 To decrypt the key, using SMS provided password, execute the following:

 openssl rsa -in ~/.ssh/id_rsa_dev.enc -out ~/.ssh/id_rsa_dev